Sourdough discard recipes

 You can use a levain to skew the flavor profile of the bread toward a more sour sourdough bread, or one that’s less sour.
 And the power of using a levain means you don’t have to modify your starter: you change the makeup of the levain.

 Adjusting the flavor profile is an in-depth topic.
-But in general, and assuming other factors (temperature, seed percentage, etc.), I find a levain made with a higher percentage of whole grain flour brings more sourness to the final bread.
+But in general, assuming other factors (temperature, seed percentage, etc.), I find that a levain made with a higher percentage of whole-grain flour yields a more sour final bread.
 Therefore, for many of the sweet or delicately flavored recipes here (like my sourdough babka), I make a levain with 100% white flour.

-As an example, let's look at that babka levain in detail to assess why it results in a milder result.
-Using white flour reduces the buffering capacity of the mixture1.
-This reduced buffering capacity means the pH will drop faster as the byproducts of fermentation—namely, acids—are produced, acidifying the levain.
-Bacterial (lactobacilli) activity is reduced at low pH2, which helps limit acid (sourness) production in the eventual dough.
+For example, let’s look at that babka levain in detail to assess why it yields a milder result.
+Using white flour reduces the mixture’s buffering capacity.
+This reduced buffering capacity means the pH will drop faster as fermentation byproducts—namely, acids—are produced, acidifying the levain.
+Bacterial (lactobacilli) activity is reduced at low pH, which helps limit acid (sourness) production in the eventual dough.

 Remember that the flour makeup of the levain is not the only factor affecting the eventual flavor profile.
-You must also account for fermentation time, temperature, starter seed percentage, and when you use it.
+You must also account for fermentation time, temperature, starter seed percentage, and the time of use.
 All of these contribute to adjusting the end flavor balance.
 But this is just one of the levers we can pull to change the flavor and texture.

 As sourdough bakers, part of the fun in natural leavening is managing wild yeast and bacteria to produce bread with our desired flavor profile.